 Mwagusi Safari Camp: Our full report

-Set on the banks of the seasonal Mwagusi River, Mwagusi Camp is both smart and very comfortable, yet quite rustic in feel.
-It has been operating in Ruaha National Park for well over a decade.
-As a result, the game drawn to the river and in the surrounding area is well habituated That Mwagusi is owner-run is something of a rarity in Tanzania these days.
-Its owner and usual host is the charismatic Chris Fox who was born in Tanzania and is passionate about Africa, the park and wildlife.
+Set on the banks of Tanzania’s seasonal Mwagusi River, Mwagusi Camp is relatively smart and comfortable, ...... yet rustic in feel.
+It has been operating in Ruaha National Park since the 1980s.
+As a result, the game, which is drawn to the river and surrounding area, is well-habituated.

-If you want to experience the bush on foot – then there are two options.
-Short, informal bird walks around the outskirts of the camp in the early morning can often tally up a good number of different bird species.
-More serious three–four-hour walks through the bush or along the river, accompanied by a camp guide and park rangers, are possible and provide a chance of encountering large wildlife on foot.
+If you want to experience the bush on foot, short informal nature walks around the outskirts of the camp are run in the early morning, and can often tally up a good number of different species.
+More serious three-to-four-hour walks through the bush or along the river, accompanied by a camp guide and park rangers, are possible and provide a chance of encountering large wildlife on foot.
 These longer walks must be arranged in advance, and are an extra cost, payable in camp.

-Ideal length of stay: We recommend spending at least three–four nights at Mwagusi to explore Ruaha National Park
+- We recommend spending at least three to four nights at Mwagusi to explore Ruaha National Park.

-Directions: Ruaha is a two-and-a-half-hour flight from Dar es Salaam, then it is a further 30–45 minute drive to Mwagusi Camp.
+- Ruaha is a two-and-a-half-hour flight from Dar es Salaam, then a further 30 minute drive to the camp.

 Food & drink

 - Full Board & Activities

 - Mwagusi's two head chefs, Meru and Mohammed, have both been working in the kitchens and producing tasty food for a number of years.